-TomTom was one of the first companies to bring this technology to everyday products, pioneering its use in turn-by-turn navigation.
-We've been innovating ever since and have developed, among other things, GPS vehicle tracking system for our business customers.
+Our partner TomTom was one of the first companies to bring this technology to everyday products, pioneering its use in turn-by-turn navigation.
+We've been innovating ever since and have developed, among other things, a GPS vehicle tracking system for our business customers.
 Our GPS vehicle tracking system is enhanced by a communications channel that links your fleet to the office and provides detailed vehicle tracking data.
 This information is neatly presented online so that you can quickly see where your vehicles are, manage job dispatch and workflow via Bluetooth®, and improve fuel efficiency through the analysis of driving styles.

 Every LINK (in-vehicle tracking system), has an integrated GPS receiver to enable GPS for vehicle tracking, and a GSM transmitter to broadcast a vehicle's location coordinates.
-Back in the office, fleet managers simply log on to our fleet management solution WEBFLEET, a secure online application, to monitor each vehicle's journey equipped with a vehicle tracking system.
+Back in the office, fleet managers simply log on to the fleet management system WEBFLEET, a secure online application, to monitor each vehicle's journey equipped with a vehicle tracking system.
 Location data is refreshed every minute, so you always have the up-to-date information you need to make important operational decisions.